This post on how to wear ankle boots is one of my most popular, and it was most recently updated in January of 2020!

-First we’ll talk about how to style ankle boots with various types of jeans, and then I will touch on dresses and skirts at the end with some examples from Pinterest.
+I’m sharing 5 ways to wear ankle boots in this post, along with pictures and explanations.
+First we’ll talk about how to style ankle boots with various types of jeans, and then I will touch on dresses and skirts at the end.
+I hope it’s helpful.

 How to Wear Ankle Boots with Skinny Jeans

 Generally, boots with a taller shaft look best with skinny jeans tucked in, and boots with a lower shaft look better with jeans untucked or cuffed.
 Let’s break it down.